opfab/operatorfabric-core/services/core/thirds/README.md

 ```
 {{math 1 '+' 2}}
 ```

 ##### split

-splits a string into an array based on a split string
+splits a string into an array based on a split string.

 example: